EV Charging Cost Calculator

 How the EV charging cost calculator works

 The calculator uses three straightforward formulas.
 You always need battery capacity, start charge, target charge, and electricity rate.
-Consumption (Wh/km) is optional — add it to see how much range the charge session adds.
+Consumption (Wh/km) is optional, add it to see how much range the charge session adds.
+It is one of the cost tools in our EV & Energy Hub, which collects the charging, range, and running-cost calculators in one place.

 Formula reference